-Take a tour of the surgery department with your teenager if the hospital has this option.
-Encourage your teenager to talk to hospital staff and ask questions.
+Take a tour of the surgery department with your teen if the hospital has this option.
+Encourage your teen to talk to hospital staff and ask questions.

-Respect your teenager’s privacy.
+Respect your teen’s privacy.
 He or she may want to speak with hospital staff without you present.
-Hospital staff may also need to talk with your teenager privately about health issues that can affect the safety of surgery.
+Hospital staff may also need to talk with your teen privately about health issues that can affect the safety of surgery.